Jump to Noonday

 And we shall never hope in vain.

-We pray for the people of Anguilla
+We pray for the people of Romania.

 James Theodore Holly was the First African American Bishop in the Episcopal Church and Bishop of Haiti.